instructure/canvas_oauth_engine/README.md

 and making api calls from your rails app.
 This is tested with Rails 3.2, we'll be looking at verifying with Rails 4 soon.

+## Warning

+The current version of this gem relies heavily on being able to access the user session.
+Since LTI apps generally run in an iframe inside the LMS, this means that tools using this engine MUST run on the same root domain as the LMS they are plugging into.
+This is obviously not ideal, and we will be working to remove this limitation in the future.

 ## Installation

 Add the gem to your `Gemfile` with the following line, and then `bundle install`